nawawn/InfraScripts/README.md

 __Watch-Process.ps1__
 This script can monitor a process and sends an email and/or a message to a MS Team channel when it terminates.

-__Get-ServicePsd1__
+__Get-ServicePsd1.ps1__
-This script the generates the running and stopped services in powershell data format output.
+This script generates the running and stopped services in powershell configuration data format output.

+__Replace-Char.ps1__
+This script replaces a single character in a given string.